T-Troll/alienfx-tools/README.md

 It's not a virus but a kernel hack to load the driver.
 You should add `HwAcc.sys`, `kdl.dll`, and `drv64.dll` into the antivirus exception list or do not use fan control (light control will work without these files).

 ## Requirements
-- Alienware light device/Alienware ACPI BIOS (for fan control) present into the system and have USB HID driver active (`alienfx-cli` can work even with missing devices, Dell LightFX just needs to be present in the system).
+- Alienware light device/Alienware ACPI BIOS (for fan control) present into the system and have USB HID driver active (`alienfx-cli` can work even with missing devices, Dell LightFX needs to be present in the system).
 - Windows 10 v1903 or later (binary files for 64-bit only, but you can compile the project for 32-bit as well).
 - `alienfan-gui`, `-cli` and `-overboost` always require Administrator rights to work (for communication with hardware).
 - `alienfx-gui` require Administrator rights in some cases: